 Anna Ruby Falls:

-This is one of the most visited waterfalls in Georgia and it’s only 5.7 miles from the center of Helen.
+This is one of the most visited waterfalls in North Georgia and it’s only 5.7 miles from the center of Helen.
 TripAdvisor ranks Anna Ruby Falls #1 out of #25 things to do in Helen, Georgia.
 It takes approximately 30 minutes for the light 1/2 mile walk to the top where the double falls are.
+This is a great option for some family fun.
 The path is paved and it’s easy to navigate with a stroller.

 Admission for Anna Ruby Falls is $3.00 for ages 16+, but our admission was free because they provided a military discount.
 There is free parking on site and there’s a picnic area available.
 They are open daily from 9:00 am – 5:00 pm.
 This child and pet friendly trail is a MUST SEE!